bicalcarata/storm-sensor-firmware/README.md

 | Voltage > 4.6 V | High warning |
 | ADC invalid or out of range | Unknown |

-The code comments note that GPIO17 and the divider should be checked against the exact Waveshare board revision before reuse.

 ## LEDs

 Two NeoPixels on GPIO40 provide glanceable severity state: